loum/nparcel/doc/source/configuration.rst

 Primary Elect On Delivery Comms
 +++++++++++++++++++++++++++++++

-Service Code 3 deliveries within Toll Parcel Portal have immediate comms suppressed during the initial T1250 load (this is hard-wired into the code base).
+Service Code 3 deliveries within Toll Outlet Portal have immediate comms suppressed during the initial T1250 load (this is hard-wired into the code base).
 Instead, the middleware components interrogate alternate interfaces to establish when the parcel has been delivered to the